Sunday, July 23, 2017

 Here Fr.
 Jenkins dismisses longtime Notre Dame historian Philip Gleason who, in his book, Contending With Modernity, described LOL as a “declaration of independence from the hierarchy” (p.
 317).
 This dismissal is odd, not only because Fr.
 Jenkins acknowledges Gleason as an “esteemed scholar of American higher education,” but because Gleason was both a product of and contributor to Catholic higher education.
 He received his B.A. from the University of Dayton in 1951 and his masters and doctorate from Notre Dame in 1955 and 1960.
 He served as a member of the Notre Dame faculty from 1959 until his retirement in 1996.
 He experienced Catholic higher education first hand both prior to and following LOL.
 Thus, his description of LOL as “a declaration of independence” reflects not only his reading of the text, but this lived experience.

 Furthermore, in the passage where Gleason describes LOL as a “declaration of independence” from the Catholic hierarchy, he also answers Fr.
 Jenkins’ claim that LOL is outstanding for its ringing affirmation of Catholic identity.
 As Gleason notes, “[t]he statement would have attracted no notice whatsoever had it done no more than reaffirm those points.
 What made Land O’Lakes statement news were its radically novel claims for ‘institutional autonomy and academic freedom.’
-Issued against the background of academic crises, theological dissent, student unrest, and change to lay boards of trustees – and coming as it did from a group of prestigious Catholic educators – the Land O’Lakes statement was indeed a declaration of independence from the hierarchy and symbolic turning point” (p.
+Issued against the background of academic crises, theological dissent, student unrest, and change to lay boards of trustees – and coming as it did from a group of prestigious Catholic educators – the Land O’Lakes statement was indeed a declaration of independence from the hierarchy and a symbolic turning point” (p.
 317).

 Although Fr.
 Jenkins says that the intention of the LOL signatories was to eventually submit a document for review by the Congregation for Catholic Education, one might note that neither LOL nor The Catholic University in the Modern World received approval from Rome.
 One might also note that no one suggests that the authors of LOL sought to expel Catholicism from Catholic campuses, or repudiate Catholic identity.
 Rather, LOL should be read as the presidents’ affirmation that they wanted their institutions to be -- and to be recognized as -- Catholic – but Catholic on their own terms.
 The document regards a university’s affirmation of its own Catholic character as sufficient.
 (Francis George points out the glaring inadequacy of this view in the passages quoted above).
 Tellingly, the document does not set forth any instrument, procedure or institution (juridical or otherwise) that would serve as a standard and guarantee of communion between the university and the wider Church.